Avoiding the Price of Adaptivity: Inference in Linear Contextual Bandits via Stability: Problem Setup

 We take $\epsilon$ to be a \emph{small} positive tuning parameter that decays with the number of rounds $T$.
 Introduction of the tuning parameter $\varepsilon$ guarantees $w_k \geq \varepsilon$ and consequently ensures that various importance ratio based estimators used in our algorithm are always well-defined.
+The effective policy at round $t$ is therefore the convex mixture